microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Distribution

-- Distributing UWP and Unity UWP apps using the APPX or MSIX package format
+- Distributing UWP and Unity UWP apps in .appx, .appxbundle, .appxupload, .msix, .msixbundle, .msixupload or .zip file
-- Unofficial support to distribute WPF and WinForms apps when packaged as APPX or MSIX using the [Windows Application Packaging](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-packaging-dot-net)
+- Unofficial support for distributing WPF and WinForms apps when packaged in the formats listed above using the [Windows Application Packaging](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-packaging-dot-net)

 ### Analytics